freerange/site/soups/blog/hello-printer.markdown

 * Because the content service might be responsible for posting their URLs to the backend print server, there's no reason why there needs to be a single print server either. _You could all run your own_.

 If you and I both want weather forecasts to appear on our printers, but my printer was polling the backend at _http://server1_, and your printer was polling _http://server2_, then we just need the weather service to know that it should post the weather data for me to my server, and the weather data for you to your server. **There's no need for a central backend server if everything is dealing with URLs.**

+If you'd like to learn more about the architecture, [take a look at the wiki](https://github.com/freerange/printer/wiki/Architecture)

 And so that's where we are now.